mayankrastogi02/cpen321-study-wimme/documentation/M3_Requirements_and_Design.md

             7. The system displays that the changes have been saved successfully

         - **Failure scenario(s)**:
-          - 4a1: User enters invalid text for respective fields (string for year, number for major, etc..)
+          - 4a.
+User enters invalid text for respective fields (string for year, number for major, etc..)
-            - Message is displayed to user informing them that they have entered invalid characters for the given field(s) and to fix before they can save their edited details.
+            - 4a1.
+Message is displayed to user informing them that they have entered invalid characters for the given field(s) and to fix before they can save their edited details

      4. **Delete profile**:
         - **Description**: The actor can delete their profile